Schaefer Group: History

-Schaefer Werke GmbH
+Schaefer Werke

 When the mine "Pfannenberger Einigkeit" was closed down in April 1962, the premises were sold to Theo and Manfred Schaefer, sons of the entrepreneur Fritz Schaefer.
 They established the Pfannenberg GmbH, which started producing workbenches.
 Soon thereafter, the company was renamed Schäfer Werke KG and began manufacturing radiators and boilers.

 In the early 1970s, a new facility was set up in Betzdorf called „Schaefer Ausstattungssysteme“ (Schaefer equipment systems).
 Here, the company developed and produced cabinets, workbenches and other workplace equipment.
 Today, this also includes IT-system equipment such as server cabinets and network racks.

 In addition to heating technology, a polyurethane-covered keg was developed in the following of a crisis in 1978.
 Perforated plates further broadened the range of products.
 The sales of heating products spiked in 1994, since they were in high demand in Eastern Germany after the fall of the Berlin Wall.
 Another facility was established in Ledec nad Sázavou in the Czech Republic in 1995.
 Since then, Schaefer Sudex is producing containers for beverages and chemicals there.
 The company set up a fourth facility in Dresden in 1995, and rebuilt it in 2002.
 Finally, in 2005 the company decided to sell the entire heating division to the Turkish company Demir Döküm.
 The facility in Dresden was taken over by its former manager Christian Michel in 2009 and subsequently renamed Cooolcase GmbH.
 Today, Schaefer Werke GmbH (including EMW) employs around 700 people at its 3 remaining sites.